Item - 2026.MM39.82

 1. City Council condemn hate speech, including hateful chants and playing of hateful recordings at protests and rallies in the City of Toronto.

-2. City Council express its support of correspondence dated March 9, 2026, from the Toronto Police Association, the Toronto Professional Firefighters Association and Toronto Civic Employees’ Union - Local 416 (see Attachment A) to Prime Minister Carney and Premier Ford, advocating for a sustainable funding model uniquely for Toronto which supports police and other front line emergency workers whose job it is to respond and serve at protests across Toronto, which have increased in number and frequency in response to international issues and because Toronto is Canada’s largest city.
+2. City Council express its support of correspondence dated March 9, 2026, from the Toronto Police Association, the Toronto Professional Firefighters Association and Toronto Civic Employees’ Union - Local 416 (attached as Attachment A) to Prime Minister Carney and Premier Ford, advocating for a sustainable funding model uniquely for Toronto which supports police and other front line emergency workers whose job it is to respond and serve at protests across Toronto, which have increased in number and frequency in response to international issues and because Toronto is Canada’s largest city.

-3. City Council support the objectives of correspondence (see Attachment B) from the former interim Chief Executive Officer of the Toronto Transit Commission to the Chief of Police dated November 26, 2024, regarding hateful graffiti appearing on Toronto Transit Commission vehicles and other property and request the Toronto Transit Commission to prepare and action a rapid response graffiti removal plan.
+3. City Council support the objectives of correspondence (attached as Attachment B) from the former interim Chief Executive Officer of the Toronto Transit Commission to the Chief of Police dated November 26, 2024, regarding hateful graffiti appearing on Toronto Transit Commission vehicles and other property and request the Toronto Transit Commission to prepare and action a rapid response graffiti removal plan.

 4. City Council request the Executive Director, Municipal Licensing and Standards, to ensure sufficient staffing is available to respond to noise amplification complaints at protests and rallies.